Trickster (musician): Musical career

-On 23 April 2024 (Saint George's Day), Trickster launched his version of the UK national anthem God Save the King, recorded with the Royal Philharmonic Orchestra at Abbey Road.
+On 23 April 2024 (Saint George's Day), Trickster launched his version of the UK national anthem "God Save the King", recorded with the Royal Philharmonic Orchestra at Abbey Road.
 He said he wanted to create this version to express his love for the United Kingdom.
-The track was the first recorded for King Charles by a foreigner.
 In the production phase, when returning from Portugal as a co-pilot on a helicopter, he had to make an emergency landing on a farm in north-western Spain, due to technical difficulties.